tejas-54/Gold_price-_predictor/README.md

 Data preprocessing is a crucial phase in any machine learning project.
 Here’s a breakdown of the steps taken in this project:

 ### Handling Categorical Variables
-- **Date Variable**: The 'Date' variable was converted to a datetime format to facilitate temporal analysis.
+- **Date Variable**: The 'Date' variable was converted to a DateTime format to facilitate temporal analysis.
 While it wasn't directly used as a feature in the models, it helped contextualize the data.

 ### Missing Data Management
 - The dataset was examined for missing values using `data.isna().sum()`.
 If any missing values had been identified, appropriate strategies (like mean imputation for numerical variables or mode for categorical variables) would have been applied to ensure the integrity of the dataset.